albar965/littlenavmap-manual/en/CONNECT.md

  ![Little Navmap Connect Dialog](../images/connectlocal.jpg "Little Navmap Connect Dialog")

- _**Picture above:** [Little Navmap](https://albar965.github.io/littlenavconnect.html) connect dialog set up for a local connection that will automatically reconnect on startup or lost link._
+ _**Picture above:** [Little Navmap](https://albar965.github.io/littlenavconnect.html) connect dialog set up for a local connection that is manually established._

 3. Select `Connect directly to local Flight Simulator`.
-6. Click connect.
+6. Click `Connect`.
 The dialog will close and _Little Navmap_ will try to establish a connection in the background.

+Click `Close` to save all changes and close the dialog without establishing a connection.

+Select `Connect automatically` if you do not want to connect manually.
+The start order of programs does not matter if this is checked and _Little Navmap_ will find the simulator once it is started or when it is already running.

+Deselect `Fetch AI or multiplayer aircraft` or `Fetch AI or multiplayer ships` to disable the transfer of this information to the program.
+This can be useful for performance reasons if you use large amounts of AI but do not want to see it in _Little Navmap_.

 ### Remote Connection

-User aircraft and weather information is transfered to _Little Navmap_ by using the _Little Navconnect_ agent on the flying computer which saves the error prone and tedious setup of a remote SimConnect connection.
+User aircraft and weather information is transferred to _Little Navmap_ by using the _Little Navconnect_ agent on the flying computer which saves the error prone and tedious setup of a remote SimConnect connection.

-Make sure that the major versions of _Little Navmap_ and _Little Navconnect_ match, otherwise you might get an error message.
-_Little Navmap_ 1.0.5 is compatible with _Little Navconnect_ 1.0.2 but not with 1.2 for example.
+Make sure that the major versions of _Little Navmap_ and _Little Navconnect_ match, otherwise you might get an error message. _Little Navmap_ 1.0.5 is compatible with _Little Navconnect_ 1.0.2 but not with 1.2 for example.

-1. Download and install _[Little Navconnect](https://albar965.github.io/littlenavconnect.html)_ on the computer that is running the flight simulator.
-Start it and take note of the message that is printed on the logging window.
+1. _Little Navconnect_ is bundled together with the _Little Navmap_ download archive.
+Start _Little Navconnect_ \(`littlenavconnect.exe`\) on the flying computer and take note of the message that is printed in the logging window.
 You only need the colored values.
 You can use the IP address or the hostname. _Little Navconnect_ can print multiple IP addresses or hostnames depending on your network configuration.
-This can happen if you have ethernet plugged in and are connected using wireless LAN too, for example.
+This can happen if you have Ethernet plugged in and are connected using wireless LAN too, for example.
 You have to try if you are unsure which one to use.
+Also make sure to set up the Windows firewall properly to allow communication between `littlenavmap.exe` and `littlenavconnect.exe` on both computers.

     ![Little Navconnect](../images/littlenavconnect.jpg "Little Navconnect")